jpmckinney/information_request_summaries_and_responses/README.md

 ## Scripts

-Search for datasets across multiple catalogs with Namara.io:
+Search for new datasets across multiple catalogs with Namara.io:

     query="freedom of information" rake datasets:search